 Examining only the non-binding SJTs provides evidence of the SJT's settlement effect.
-There was no clear pattern with respect to the timing of settlement: Two cases settled prior to the receipt of the summary verdict; four settled within a few weeks of the proceeding; and two others settled as the parties prepared for a conventional trial several months after receiving the summary verdict. n86 Similarly, the dynamics of the post-SJT settlement process revealed the varied roles played by the SJT verdict.
+There was no clear pattern with respect to the timing of settlement: Two cases settled prior to the receipt of the summary verdict; four settled within a few weeks of the proceeding; and two others settled as the parties prepared for a conventional trial several months after receiving the summary verdict.
+86 Similarly, the dynamics of the post-SJT settlement process revealed the varied roles played by the SJT verdict.
 All but one of the non-binding SJTs were minor cases that involved small potential damages.
 As a result, it is understandable that the litigants were reluctant to pursue further litigation.
 The single exception was a case in which the plaintiff suffered serious permanent injuries after being struck by a drunk truck driver employed by the defendant company.
-Following a one-day SJT, the jury awarded \$ 3.65 million in damages to the plaintiff, an amount in excess of the defendant's insurance [833] coverage.
-Although defense counsel viewed the process as helpful in providing the client with an estimate of the risk, a different interpretation is that the advisory verdict placed undue pressure on the defendant to settle because the result exceeded the insurance coverage. n87
+Following a one-day SJT, the jury awarded \$3.65 million in damages to the plaintiff, an amount in excess of the defendant's insurance 833 coverage.
+Although defense counsel viewed the process as helpful in providing the client with an estimate of the risk, a different interpretation is that the advisory verdict placed undue pressure on the defendant to settle because the result exceeded the insurance coverage.
+87

-In another non-binding SJT, the process played a possibly counter-productive role because, according to one of the attorneys, but for the SJT, the parties would have settled earlier. n88 In another case that settled on the eve of the conventional trial, although the SJT verdict was generally deemed useful, the relationship between the summary verdict and the settlement was obscure, in part because of the lapse of time, and in part because the ultimate settlement was much lower than the summary verdict. n89
+In another non-binding SJT, the process played a possibly counterproductive role because, according to one of the attorneys, but for the SJT, the parties would have settled earlier.
+88 In another case that settled on the eve of the conventional trial, although the SJT verdict was generally deemed useful, the relationship between the summary verdict and the settlement was obscure, in part because of the lapse of time, and in part because the ultimate settlement was much lower than the summary verdict.
+89 deflate the expectations of plaintiffs or their attorneys 834 about the value of the case, 91 or to establish a point of reference for future settlement negotiations despite concerns with or criticisms of the process by one or more parties.
+92

 On a more positive note, a few cases illustrated the ways in which an SJT can contribute to the resolution of a dispute.
-For example, in one product liability suit both attorneys attributed an early settlement to the fact that the SJT process forced the defendant manufacturer to focus on the dispute and the potential risks involved. n90 In other cases, the SJT verdict served to deflate the expectations of plaintiffs or their attorneys [834] about the value of the case, n91 or to establish a point of reference for future settlement negotiations despite concerns with or criticisms of the process by one or more parties. n92
+For example, in one product liability suit both attorneys attributed an early settlement to the fact that the SJT process forced the defendant manufacturer to focus on the dispute and the potential risks involved.
+90 In other cases, the SJT verdict served to